October 11, 2016; Houston Chronicle

 Founded in 1936 by a group of Chicago civic leaders, hospital officials and physicians, Health Care Service Corporation (HCSC) today is the country’s largest nonpublic health insurer and the 4th largest insurer overall, serving nearly 15 million members.
 HCSC has been an independent licensee of the nonprofit Blue Cross and Blue Shield Association since 1947.
 HCSC also offers life insurance products.
 HSCS is structured as a (customer owned) mutual legal reserve insurer, which is to say it operates as a nonprofit.

 The Houston Chronicle’s Chris Tomlinson takes issue with the $48 million in bonuses HCSC awarded its top executives after denying insurance options for the poor and seeking approval from the Texas Department of Insurance to approve an 82 percent increase in premiums on some plans.
-NPQ just commented on the likelihood of such requests being granted by the “captured” state regulators.
+NPQ just commented in its nonprofit newswire on the likelihood of such requests being granted by the “captured” state regulators.

 The biggest winner was now-retired CEO Patricia Hemingway Hall, who collected a $14.9 million bonus that pushed her payday to more than $16.57 million from the nonprofit health insurance company.
 That’s what you earn for telling the world that your company is going broke and simply can’t afford to offer health insurance to those most in need.